SyedaFatima1016/theprimecrafters/README.md

-# tThe Prime Crafters Website
+# The Prime Crafters Website

 A modern, dark-themed marketing website for The Prime Crafters, built using Next.js 15+ and Tailwind CSS.
 Fully responsive with subtle 3D effects and smooth animations.